brianfluk/software-engineering-project/iteration-01.review.md

  * If a goal/task was not part of the original iteration plan, please mention it.

 #### Goals and/or tasks that were planned but not met/completed:
-Initially we were a little too ambitious and had hoped to have created an intial server instance.
+Initially we were a little too ambitious and had hoped to have created an initial server instance.
 This task was not taken on because it could have locked us down and the project was not ready yet.
 This task makes more sense to work on in the next two sprints.

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.